· 7 min read

 .
 This is because I want to group them under that parent node (I also know that I’ll be using DealPosition

 exclusively to parent dealt cards so I can rely on it’s children’s size being the number of cards currently dealt and e.g. not have to stay storing that info myself in an array - and updating manually everytime this count changes).
-I don’t want to use Deck

 , their initial global_rect_position

-is going to be the DealPosition
+is going to be that of the DealPosition

 .